akhil11naseem/Online-Quiz-Platform/README.md

   * `source venv/bin/activate` for macOS or `source venv/Script/activate` for Windows
   * `pip install -r requirements.txt`
   * `flask run`
-  * Open browser to the local host URL: `http://127.0.0.1:5000`
+  * `Open browser to the local host URL:`http://127.0.0.1:5000`

 ## Testing
-### Manual Testing using unit tests
+### Manual Testing using uniitests

 #### Cross Browser Compatible
   * Works on all three engines: Internet Explorer, Firefox and Google Chrome
 #### Code Validation
-  * Tested for HTML and CSS on [W3C](https://validator.w3.org/)
+  * Works prefectly for the following validators checks for HTML and CSS on [W3C](https://validator.w3.org/)
 #### Backend Testing
+  * The Application that i have tested is the quiz platform TYPEit.
+I have computed comprehensive tests for the login and register system.
+Some include:
-    1. Ensuring that the user logins with the correct credentials,
+    1. ensuring that the user logins with the correct credentials,
-    2. Ensuring that no unregistered user can access the system without proper authentication,
+    2. ensure that no unregistered user can access the system without proper authentication,
-    3. Ensuring no duplicate usernames, new user cannot register with a username that is already in the database.
+    3. no duplicate useranmes, new user cannot register with a username that is already in the database
-    4. Ensuring pages get redirected to the right URLs, no mismatch between the admin and student links.
+    4. Ensure pages get redirected to the right loctions, no mismatch between the admin and student links
+    5. Ensures admin can only access the admin links, and students can only access links provided to them in the game.

 #### How to Execute
   * ensure you are within the `Main Folder` directory,
   * on the terminal run: `python3 -m flask_app.tests.backend`

-### User Testing with Selenium Tests
+### Automation Testing using selenium testing
-This test series uses Firefox and GeckoDriver to perform automated selenium tests.
-There are five tests:
+  * For the TYPEit quiz application, i have computed fully automated tests using unittests.
+This is executable on firefox.
+I have ran 5 seperates tests

-    1. New user tries to register an new account via `http://localhost/register`, however authentication fails as there is already a pre-existing user with the same username in the database.
-In return, the following message appears on the screen: `This username is taken, try again.`
+    1. New User trys to make an new account on `http://localhost/register`, however authentication fails as there is already a pre-existing username in the database.
+In return the following messages appears on the screen: `This username is taken, try again.`
-    2. New user makes an new account with a unquie username.
-On success, the page redirects to the login page, and user can proceed to login.
+    2. New User makes an new account with a unquie username.
+The register page redirects to the login, and user can access the contents
-    3. The admin logs in with correct username and password, and can access all the following pages: `/select-topics`, `/Class-scores`,`/Manage-students`
+    3. The admin logins with its username and password, and can access all the following pages: `/select-topics`, `/Class-scores`,`/Manage-students`
-    4. The student logs in in with correct username and password, and can access all the following wpages `/choose-test-topic`, `/my-scores`
+    4. The student logins in with its username and password, and can access all the following wpages `/choose-test-topic`, `/my-scores`
     5. Finally, a automated test where the students logins in with its details, and plays a quiz.
+I give a automated demonstration of a student playing the quiz, and recieving its scores.

 #### How to Execute
   * ensure you are within the `Main Folder` directory,
   * on the terminal run: `python3 -m flask_app.tests.frontend`

 ## Potential Future Features
-* Give the users and admin the flexibility to change their password and username
+* Give the users and admin the flexability to change their password and username
 * Flexability towards the question set variation, for instance: pictionary
-* Ability for admin to assign other admins.
-* Adding audio cues for timer
+* have a really big databse, to give mix the order of the question set

+## Project Structure

+The following image is the database structure we implemented in our TYPEit Quiz Platform
+* The database consists of three categories: User, Results and Topic.
+  * User table holds the specific id of all users, login information, their hashed password, privilege details of each user and a Boolean value that denotes whether or not the student account is enabled by the admin.
+  * The result table is the link between the User Table and the topic table, it stores a users id and the result of a specifc topic
+  * The The topic table holds the unique id of the different topics for the quiz, its name and its associated question sets to be selected by the student.

+  ## Directory Layout

+    .
+    ├── TYPEit
+    ├── Main Folder
+    │   ├── migrations
+    │   ├── requirements.txt
+    │   ├── flask_app
+    │       ├── routes
+    │       │   ├── __init__.py
+    │       │   ├── auth.py
+    │       │   ├── main.py
+    │       │
+    │       ├── templates
+    │           ├── Admin Dashbord
+    │
+    │
+    │
+    │
+    ├──
+    └── ...

 ## Design